 · Wine tasting accompanied with an assortment of Berat’s finest olives and cheese

 9.30 hrs: Breakfast

-Workshop on making the delicious plum Gliko in a local house
+Tasting of the delicious Gliko in the house

 Picnic lunch with local products